-In 2017, a wide range of actors from across the Australian refugee sector and movement worked together to articulate a platform for reform of Australian refugee policy in 2018 and beyond.
-The contributors included: people from refugee backgrounds, NGOs, community groups, academics and grassroots organisations.
-As such, the views expressed here are informed by a broad cross section of expertise from across Australia.
-A list of associated organisations and groups is listed below.
+In 2017, a wide range of participants from across the Australian refugee sector and movement worked together to articulate a platform for reform of Australian refugee policy in 2018 and beyond.
+The contributors included people from refugee backgrounds, NGOs, community groups, academics and grassroots organisations.

-Outlined below are the five key policy areas that we must change for Australia to return to a fair, egalitarian nation that will prosper into the future:
+Outlined below are the five key policy areas that we must change for Australia to become a fair, egalitarian nation that will prosper into the future:

 - The permanent end to offshore processing